 Preparing for life after college or high school may feel like a daunting task.
 When you’re in the heat of finals it’s easy to forget to prepare for graduation.
 We recommend savoring your last weeks as a student and creating an action plan for your upcoming graduation festivities.
 Whether preparing for college life or the working world, these graduation tips will help start your next chapter with confidence.

-If you’re graduating from high school or college, there are certain requirements that must be fulfilled to receive your diploma.
+If you’re graduating from high school or college, you must fulfill certain requirements to receive your diploma.
 College students must complete all the lower-division and upper-division coursework that’s specified by their major, while also earning a base number of credits.
 Likewise, high school students must pass a certain number of required courses and state examinations to graduate.
 Make sure you’ve completed these requirements and any relevant paperwork.
 For private schools and most colleges, you’ll want to make sure you’re all paid up.
 Any outstanding tuition payments will count against your ability to graduate on time.

 As you prepare for graduation with classmates, you’ll need to make a custom order for a cap, gown, and any other graduation accessories.
 Typically, your school will negotiate a deal with a graduation retailer, so that every student can purchase caps and gowns in the same set of colors and fabrics.
 Talk to your college or high school advisor to find out how to order graduation attire, or visit GraduationSource for more information.